 You can see the newest trends in teenage fashion and culture in Japan.
-The various cafes, fashion stores and thrift shops give it a younger feel.
+The various cafes, fashion stores, and thrift shops give it a younger feel.

 5. ROR Comedy

 Enjoy your time laughing at night by visiting ROR Comedy.
-Here, you will enjoy refreshing Japanese humour by using English.
+Here, you will enjoy refreshing Japanese humor by using English.
 In addition, ROR Comedy has a great variation of drinks and very friendly staff.
 This is what makes your night fun.
 Dotonbori

 6. Royal Horse

-For you loving Jazz, Royal Horse will give you a comfortable atmosphere, great design, and friendly staff at this place.
+For your loving Jazz, Royal Horse will give you a comfortable atmosphere, great design, and friendly staff at this place.
 You can spend your time with your friends here because the menu has a large selection of dishes and drinks.

 It is not only famous for the festivals that Osaka often holds, but also known for several shopping places to buy souvenirs.
 For those of you who are in Osaka and want to buy souvenirs, some by Osaka.